 The District employs six part-time employees-a General Manager, an Office Manager, a Receptionist/ Clerk, a Wastewater System Operator, a General Maintenance Worker, and a Fire Chief.
-Additionally, SCSD has 12 volunteer firefighters.
+Additionally, SCSD has 11 volunteer firefighters (as of the drafting of this report).
+Staffing has fluctuated from the time of drafting of this report with some resignations.
 The District also utilizes contract personnel for legal advice and bookkeeping services.
 Figure 5-1 shows SCSD's organizational chart.